Safety at Boys & Girls Clubs of the Danville Area is Job No. 1.

 - Crisis Text Line

 Nationally, Boys & Girls Clubs of America has advocated the passage of the U.S. Protect Act, which improved background screen systems and access.
 The national organization has also partnered with the FBI, the National Center for Missing & Exploited Children and the Center for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.

 America's young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at BGCDA.
-The learn more out our national safety policies and actions, please visit Boys & Girls Clubs of America's Child Safety page here.
+To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America's Child Safety page.